 During the year under review, there has been no change in the composition of Nomination and Remuneration Committee.
-As on 31st March, 2022, NRC comprises of 3 Independent Directors headed by Mr. Govind Prasad Agrawal, Non-Executive Independent Director as Chairman.
+As on 31st March, 2023, NRC comprises of 3 Independent Directors headed by Mr. Govind Prasad Agrawal, Non-Executive Independent Director as Chairman.

-Pursuant to the provisions of Regulation 19(3A) of Listing Regulations, it is mandatory to hold one NRC meeting in a financial year.
-During the year under review, two meetings of NRC was held through VC on June 14, 2021 and August 12, 2021..
+Pursuant to the provisions of Regulation 19(3A) of Listing Regulations, with effect from April 1, 2019, it is mandatory to hold one NRC meeting in a financial year.
+During the year under review, 1 (One) meetings of NRC was held through VC on May 25, 2022.